TurnBasedTacticsGame/CodeName.EventEngine/README.md

     - Applying the event log can also give you the next state.
     - This allows for replays.

-## GameStateTrackers
+## Simulations

 These keep track of game state and all events that are raised.

-All trackers guarantee that GameState passed in through their constructor will not be modified.
+All simulations guarantee that GameState passed in through their constructor will not be modified.

-### GenerativeGameStateTracker
+### GenerativeSimulation

-This tracker implements the equations:
+This simulation implements the equations:
 - State + Input = Next State
 - State + Input = Event Log

 This is typically used on the server to generate an event log that can be sent to clients.

-### RegenerativeGameStateTracker
+### RegenerativeSimulation

-This tracker implements the equation:
+This simulation implements the equation:
 - State + Event Log = Next State

 This is typically used on the client to play animations.

-### ConstGameStateTracker
+### ConstSimulation

-This tracker implements the equation:
+This simulation implements the equation:
 - State + Const Event = State
-  - This is not part of the original equations that the event system works off of.
+  - This is not part of the original equations that the event engine works off of.

 This is typically used for querying the game's state.
 Game event handlers can match on the event and store results as part of the event.

 #### Const Events

-Const events are events that are used with the ConstGameStateTracker.
+Const events are events that are used with the ConstSimulation.
 Contrary to their name, the events themselves CAN be modified, but the GameState CANNOT be modified.

 ## EventHandlers